ethanpnk/laps-ui/README.md

 ## Installation & Launch

 ### Option A — PowerShell script (recommended if SmartScreen/EDR is strict)
-1. Get `LAPS-UI.ps1` from the repository and keep `LAPS.Intune.psm1` in the same folder.
+1. Get `LAPS-UI.ps1` from the repository.
 2. (Optional) Unblock the file if needed:
  ```powershell
  Unblock-File .\LAPS-UI.ps1